bnied/kernel-lt-aufs/README.md

     What version of CentOS/RHEL do you want to build for?
 (6 or 7) 7

-Logs can be found in two places.
+This will build your packages automatically.
+Logs for the build can be found in two places:
 * `$(REPO_LOCATION)/temp/logs` has the output from each command in separate log files.
 * `$(REPO_LOCATION)/temp/output` contains the `mock` logs so you can see where the build went wrong (if it went wrong at all).